Credit: Alarmy

 Registration

 Participation to the conference is free for all, but all participants and contributors are required to register for organisational purposes.
 Please follow this link to register.
-The deadline for registering is September 30, 2025.
+The deadline for registering is November 5, 2025.